 On February 1, persons posing as police officers rang the door bell at a residence of an elderly couple in Hatsudai, Shibuya Ward.
 After being let inside by the woman, they bound the limbs of her and her husband and snatched 4 million yen in cash from inside.

-On January 11, three men, all with their faces covered, burst into a residence in the Hatsudai area of Shibuya and tied up an elderly couple.
+On January 11, three men, all with their faces covered, burst into another Hatsudai residence and tied up an elderly couple.
 They then stole about 20 million yen in cash and jewels before fleeing.

 Based on information collected at the three crime scenes, police believe that the same vehicle was used to flee.